gkaf89/NCC-Trainings/docs/openmp/preparation.md

             304381       cpu interact  u100490    p200117  RUNNING       0:37     01:00:00      1 mel2131
  ```

-#### 8. Now we need to check simple OpenMP application, if that is going to work for you:
+#### 8. Now we need to check a simple OpenMP application if that is going to work for you:
  - 8.1 Go to folder `Dry-run-test`
 ```
 [u100490@login03 OpenMP]$ cd Dry-run-test/